danStich/anadrofish/README.md

     built_in = FALSE,
     river = "new_config"
   )

   # Check out the names so we can build a simple,
   # in-line example for demonstration
   names(novel_config)

   # Heavily commented novel habitat definition
   novel_config <- data.frame(
     # Can be anything
     river = "new_config",
     # Must be from pre-defined within species (biological basis for this)
     region = "MAT",
     # Can be anything, not actually used in biological models
     govt = "NY",
     # Used for latitudinal trends in life-history traits for American shad only
     lat = NA,
     # Not actually used in the models, but could be useful for data querying
     # in the future
     lon = NA,
     # Number of dams from each element back to first.
 This example has two
     # dams that are each the first dam within their "migration route".
 That
-    # means at least one of the dams is on a tributary in this configuration
+    # means at least one of the dams is on a tributary in this configuration.
     dam_order = c(0, 1, 1),
     # Amount of habitat (surface area in square km)
     Hab_sqkm <- c(0, 1, 1)
   )

   # Choose a species
   species <- "ALE"

   # .
 Call simulation ----
   res <- sim_pop(
     species = species,
     river = "new_config",
     nyears = 50,
     n_init = runif(1, 1e4, 2e6),
     sr = rbeta(1, 100, 100),
     b = 0.05,